amygdala/tensorflow-workshop/workshop_sections/transfer_learning/README.md

 ## 4. Exercise: Building the Custom Estimator's model graph

 Start with [`transfer_learning_skeleton.py`](transfer_learning.py), and complete the `_make_model` function definition.
 This function builds the model graph for the custom estimator.

 As noted above, the Inception model graph is doing the heavy lifting here.
 We will just train a new top layer to identify our new classes: that is, we will just add a new softmax and fully-connected layer.
 The input to this layer is the generated "bottleneck" values.
 The `add_final_training_ops` function defines this layer, then defines the loss function and the training op.

 Then, the `add_evaluation_step` function adds an op to evaluate the accuracy of the results.

-Put these pieces together to build the bulk of the model graph.
+Add 'loss' and 'accuracy' metrics to the prediction_dict, as per the `METRICS` dict below `make_model_fn` in the code, which we will then pass to the Estimator's `evaluate()` method.

-Then add support for generating prediction value(s).
+Then, add support for generating prediction value(s).
 See if you can figure out how to derive the index of the highest-value the entry in the result vector, and store that value at the `"index"` key in the `prediction_dict`.
 As a hint, take a look at the ops used in `add_evaluation_step()`.

-As shown in the skeleton function, be sure to return the prediction dict, the loss, and the training op.
+As shown in the skeleton of `_make_model`, be sure to return the prediction dict, the loss, and the training op.
 This info sets up the Estimator to handle calls to its `fit()`, `evaluate()`, and `predict()` methods.

-### If you get stuck...

 If you get stuck, you can take a peek at `transfer_learning.py`, but try not to do that too soon.